 Emma Molloy is a junior Theatre Arts major with an option in Music Theatre Performance and a contract in stage management.
-While this is her first stage show at PSU, she enjoyed stage managing both Sister Act and Shakespeare’s The War of the Roses: She-Wolves and Queens last year.
+Her recent acting credits include Lucy in You’re A Good Man, Charlie Brown (PSU) and Carrie Pipperidge in Carousel (ETC).
 In addition to classes and shows, she enjoys creating chaos at the Costume Shop in the Silver Center, laughing with friends, and petting every possible dog that she can find.
 She is so thrilled to be returning to the stage after COVID cut short so many opportunities.

 Jackson Ploof is a sophomore Theater Major with an emphasis on Musical Theater.
 He is excited to be making his PSU debut performance with this production.
 Prevoius shows he has performed in include Man of La Mancha (Don Quote), Footloose (Willard), Catch Me If You Can (Carl Hanrady), The Drowsy Chaperone (Aldolpho), and Hello Dolly!
 (Horace Vandergelder).
 He would like to give thanks to his friends and family for always supporting him and giving a helping hand in his career as an actor.